MikkoVihtakari/BioticExplorer/README.md

 ### Running the app from your hard drive

 Click "Clone or download" -> "Download ZIP".
 Find the zip file (typically in your Downloads folder) and extract it to a desired location.
 Open the app.R file in RStudio and [click "Run app"](https://shiny.rstudio.com/tutorial/written-tutorial/lesson1/).

+### Troubles getting R/RStudio/devtools to recognize Rtools on Windows?

+This is a common problem on IMR Windows computers.
+When you install Rtools, make sure to tick the ["edit the system PATH" option](http://stat545.com/packages01_system-prep.html).
+Restart RStudio, load devtools (`library(devtools)`) and see what `find_rtools()` returns (should be TRUE).
+These issues are often caused because the development software for R (Rtools and pkgbuild) drag behind the R releases on Windows (see [here](https://github.com/r-lib/devtools/issues/1772).
+If the above mentioned solution does not solve the problem, this is likely the case.
+You can try installing an older version of R or use a Unix computer to test the app.
+These developmental problems on Windows will disappear once the [`RNMDAPI`](https://github.com/REDUS-IMR/RNMDAPI) package is uploaded to CRAN.

 ## Usage